iCAD (NASDAQ:ICAD) Rating Increased to Buy at ValuEngine

-iCAD (NASDAQ:ICAD) was upgraded by equities research analysts at ValuEngine from a “hold” rating to a “buy” rating in a report released on Thursday, ValuEngine reports.
+ValuEngine upgraded shares of iCAD (NASDAQ:ICAD) from a hold rating to a buy rating in a report released on Thursday, ValuEngine reports.

-ICAD has been the subject of a number of other reports.
-JMP Securities began coverage on shares of iCAD in a report on Wednesday, February 5th.
-They set an “outperform” rating and a $15.00 price target for the company.
-Craig Hallum upped their price objective on shares of iCAD from $9.00 to $15.00 and gave the stock a “buy” rating in a report on Thursday, February 13th.
-Dougherty & Co initiated coverage on shares of iCAD in a report on Friday, December 20th.
-They issued a “buy” rating and a $10.00 price objective for the company.
-Finally, Lake Street Capital began coverage on shares of iCAD in a report on Thursday, January 9th.
-They issued a “buy” rating and a $14.00 price objective for the company.
-Five investment analysts have rated the stock with a buy rating, The stock has a consensus rating of “Buy” and a consensus target price of $13.50.
+Other analysts have also issued reports about the company.
+JMP Securities assumed coverage on iCAD in a research note on Wednesday, February 5th.
+They issued an outperform rating and a $15.00 price objective on the stock.
+Lake Street Capital assumed coverage on iCAD in a research report on Thursday, January 9th.
+They issued a buy rating and a $14.00 target price for the company.
+Craig Hallum increased their target price on iCAD from $9.00 to $15.00 and gave the company a buy rating in a research report on Thursday, February 13th.
+Finally, Dougherty & Co assumed coverage on iCAD in a research report on Friday, December 20th.
+They issued a buy rating and a $10.00 target price for the company.
+Five analysts have rated the stock with a buy rating, The stock presently has an average rating of Buy and an average target price of $13.50.

-Large investors have recently modified their holdings of the company.
-Charles Schwab Investment Management Inc. bought a new position in shares of iCAD in the 4th quarter worth approximately $80,000.
-IHT Wealth Management LLC bought a new stake in iCAD during the 4th quarter worth approximately $81,000.
-Virtu Financial LLC bought a new stake in iCAD during the 3rd quarter worth approximately $106,000.
-California Public Employees Retirement System raised its stake in iCAD by 3.6% during the 4th quarter.
-California Public Employees Retirement System now owns 34,271 shares of the technology company’s stock worth $266,000 after acquiring an additional 1,200 shares during the period.
-Finally, Schonfeld Strategic Advisors LLC bought a new stake in iCAD during the 4th quarter worth approximately $391,000.
+A number of institutional investors have recently bought and sold shares of ICAD.
+Charles Schwab Investment Management Inc. bought a new position in shares of iCAD during the fourth quarter worth about $80,000.
+IHT Wealth Management LLC bought a new position in shares of iCAD during the fourth quarter worth about $81,000.
+Virtu Financial LLC bought a new position in shares of iCAD during the third quarter worth about $106,000.
+California Public Employees Retirement System raised its position in shares of iCAD by 3.6% during the fourth quarter.
+California Public Employees Retirement System now owns 34,271 shares of the technology company’s stock worth $266,000 after acquiring an additional 1,200 shares during the last quarter.
+Finally, Schonfeld Strategic Advisors LLC bought a new position in shares of iCAD during the fourth quarter worth about $391,000.
 Hedge funds and other institutional investors own 27.70% of the company’s stock.

 iCAD, Inc provides image analysis, workflow solutions, and radiation therapy for the early identification and treatment of cancer in the United States and internationally.
 It operates through two segments, Cancer Detection and Cancer Therapy.
 The company provides electronic brachytherapy (eBX) products, including Axxent eBx systems for the treatment of early stage breast cancer, endometrial cancer, cervical cancer, and skin cancer, as well as for treating other cancers or conditions where radiation therapy is indicated comprising intraoperative radiation therapy.